nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 Additionally, the command `history clear` deletes the contents of `historyData.txt` on the disk.

+:warning: Direct modification of the `historyData.txt` file may lead to corruption and loss of the data.

 ## Product Scope

 ### Target User Profile